 When to nest?

 Nesting is never a requirement.
-But it may be more advantageous to put parts together on a plate.
+But it can be more economical to put parts together on a plate.

 Need multiple copies of the same part?
 Even then you don't need to nest.
 Upload the drawing of the part and choose the desired quantity in the ordering process.
 The website automatically calculates the quantity discount; the unit price goes down for higher quantities.